Fall Allergies in Italy: How to Enjoy Your Trip Without the Sneezes

 2. Become a Weather Wizard

-3. Pack Your Allergy Arsenal
+3. Bring Your Allergy Kit

 Don't leave home without antihistamines, nasal sprays, and eye drops.
 This is more important if you already know that you are prone to allergens.
 For common medications there's no restrictions on bringing them into the country.